zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/HTTP-API/HTTP-API.md

 Riak has a rich, full-featured HTTP 1.1 API.
 This is an overview of the operations you can perform via HTTP and can be used as a guide for developing a compliant client.
 All URLs assume the default configuration values where applicable.
-All examples use @curl@ to interact with Riak.
+All examples use `curl` to interact with Riak.

 <div class="note"><div class="title">Client ID</div>
-<p>All requests should include the @X-Riak-ClientId@ header, which can be any
+<p>All requests should include the `X-Riak-ClientId` header, which can be any
 string that uniquely identifies the client, for purposes of tracing object modifications in the [[vector clock|Vector Clocks]].</p>
 </div>

 <div class="note"><div class="title">URL Escaping</div>
 <p>Buckets, keys, and link specifications may not contain unescaped slashes.
 Use
-a URL-escaping library or replace slashes with @%2F@.</p>
+a URL-escaping library or replace slashes with `%2F`.</p>
 </div>

 ## Bucket Operations